aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 Don’t let statistics do a number on you.
+> 🥠 If you look back, you’ll soon be going that way.

-Last update: Fri Aug 16 05:07:30 2024
+Last update: Sat Aug 17 05:07:41 2024

 ### Let's play! 🎮